Glossary |

 Mark-To-Market

-The recording of the actual market values of securities.
+actual market values of securities.

 Market Maker

-A firm or person that accepts risk and is actively involved in making bids and offers in certain securities to facilitate trading in that security.
+A firm or person that accepts risk and is actively involved in making bids

 Market Order

-An order placed to be executed at the current best available price.
+executed at the current best available price.

 Market Tone